Keboo/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

 1. Now that we have confirmed our changes are good, use the panel to cycle through each suggested edit and press **Keep** to apply the change.

-   > 💡 **Tip:** You can accept the changes directly, modify them, or provide additional instruction to refine them using the chat interface.
+   > 💡 **Tip:** Agent mode might have found and modified files you didn't expect.
+Review all changes carefully to understand what Copilot discovered and changed.

 1. With our new feature complete, please **commit** and **push** the changes to GitHub.